CameronPutterman/SQL-learning/README.md

 http://www.codeplex.com/ChinookDatabase/license

-USDA datasets are in the Final Project folder as .csv files
+USDA datasets are in the SQL for Data Science Final Project folder as .csv files